Getting Married in Greece

 - Ιf applicable, apostilled documentary evidence (death certificate or final/irrevocable divorce decree) of the termination of all previous marriages with an official translation.

 - An Affidavit of Marriage (if required by City/Town Hall where you are getting married) in Greek and English signed and sworn by the U.S. citizen(s) before a consular officer at the U.S. Embassy in Athens or U.S. Consulate in Thessaloniki – stating that no impediment to the marriage exists.
 The Consular Section prepares the affidavit form and provides the notarial service for USD $50 or the Consular Exchange Rate Euro equivalent.
-The service is available by appointment at https://gr.usembassy.gov/u-s-citizen-services/notaries-public/.
+The service is available by online appointment only at https://gr.usembassy.gov/u-s-citizen-services/notaries-public/.
 If both parties are U.S. citizens, both must sign an affidavit and pay the fee ($100 for both).
-You must plan on being in Athens for at least two days (Wednesday and Thursday or Thursday and Friday) to complete the required paperwork.
+You must plan on being in Athens for at least two days to complete the required paperwork.
 To schedule in Thessaloniki, email USConsulate@state.gov to determine which days you need to be in town.
 You must bring your passport, apostilled birth certificate with official translation if not born in Greece, and any additional apostilled evidence of the termination of all previous marriages with an official translation (if not issued in Greece) to your appointment.

 - To use the Affidavit of Marriage in Greece, it must be authenticated by the Greek Ministry of Foreign Affairs validation department.
 A public fee voucher (paravolo) for 30 Euros is required for the authentication (https://www.gsis.gr/e-paravolo).
 Complete and print out the paravolo, go to any Greek bank with the voucher, pay the fee, and bring the receipt and affidavit to the validation department.
 In Athens, the address is 10 Arionos St., Monastiraki and is open daily 9:00 am – 1:00 pm; in Thessaloniki, Agios Dimitriou, Dioikitrio.